joseph-dickison20/namd/README.txt

-Refer to src/calc_classes.py to see how each calcualtion is intialized and what objects are needed start the run.
+Refer to src/calc_classes.py to see how each calculation is intialized and what objects are needed start the run.

 It is up to the user to extract from their ES code all the